-Hold the III button to activate Auto Gain; press the Host or Guest button according to which microphone input is to have its gain set.
+Activate Auto Gain by holding the III button; press the Host or Guest button according to which microphone input is to have its gain set.
 Or, if you have Vocaster Hub open on your computer, by clicking on the on-screen Auto Gain icon.